- Learn more About our Corgis

 Her birthday is June 23rd 2015, and had her first litter of pups in spring of 2017.
 They were all fluffy puppies of varying degrees of fluffiness.
 She had 8 puppies.

-She is our youngest female and came to us from Tennessee.
+She came to us from Tennessee.
 She is a beautiful fluffy with gorgeous markings.
 She is AKC registered.

 She is a playful pup that loves gentle snuggles.
 She will curl right up into your neck when lying on the couch.
 She loves belly rubs.
 She is a bossy one and tries to rule the house.
 She likes to sit at the water or food bowl and try to control it.
 She also will try to boss you around to get the cuddles she wants.
 She is a pretty timid dog and isn’t as brave as some of the others.
 She is also a bit chubby and will overeat if we let her.

 Her birthday is January 2, 2016 and had her first litter of pups in winter of 2017/2018, she had 5 puppies, all fluffy.
-One one of the puppies had a blue eye.
+One of the puppies had a blue eye.
 Two were tri colour and 3 were red and white.
+Her next litter also had a pup with a blue eye.
+She is the only one of our dogs to produce pups with a blue eye.

 Her puppies are on the same contract as Eevee’s – for purchasing a fluffy Corgi.